l3p-cv/lost/docs/sphinx/source/all_about_pipelines.rst

     :caption: Example directory structure for a pipeline project.
     :name: pp-dir-structure

-The :ref:`listing above <pp-dir-structure>` show an example for a directory structure.
+The :ref:`listing above <pp-dir-structure>` show an example for a pipeline directory structure.
 Within the project there are two pipeline definition files **another_pipeline.json** and **my_pipeline.json**.
 These pipelines can use all the scripts (**an_ai_script.py**, **another_script.py**, **export_the_annos.py**, **my_script.py**)
 inside the project folder.
 Some of the scripts may require a special python package you have written.